uwplasma/JAX-in-Cell/README.md

 electromagnetic PIC* scheme: it supports electrostatic and electromagnetic waves, beam instabilities (two-stream, Weibel), and field propagation at the speed of light.

+**Shape functions and digital filtering.** Charge and current are deposited with a quadratic (TSC) shape function, and can be further smoothed by configurable digital filters applied to both charge density and current density.
+The filter is controlled by three knobs in the input/TOML:
+`filter_passes`, `filter_alpha`, and `filter_strides`, providing a standard Birdsall–Langdon-style way
+to reduce grid-scale noise without changing the core EM PIC scheme.

 In PIC terminology:

 - **Full EM PIC** (what JAX-in-Cell implements by default) solves the coupled particle + Maxwell system